 - A paragraph giving the reasons for its adaptations and a description of its habitat (aim for around 50 words)

-T&C: By entering, you give the Linnean Society permission to use your drawing in future Linnean Society media products, as well as share your artwork during the competition with all audiences, both online and in person.
+T&C: By entering, you give the Linnean Society permission to use your drawing in future Linnean Society media products, as well as share your artwork with all audiences, both online and in person.
 We will give appropriate credit to the creator at all times.